 From Las Vegas, you can visit hundreds of attractions in the Grand Canyon, but you can't miss the Skywalk viewpoint.
 From there, you get a panoramic view of almost the entire canyon.

-It's a visitor center to learn facts about the history and nature of the Grand Canyon.
+It's a visitor center where you can learn about the history and nature of the Grand Canyon.
 Also, depending on the season, you can admire the stars.

-Access to the reserve costs about $45, and the combined ticket, including the Skywalk, costs around $80.
-You can include it in the helicopter tour packages, and even with your accommodation; it all depends on the place you choose.
+Access to the reserve costs approximately $45, and the combined ticket, which includes the Skywalk, costs around $80.
+You can include it in the helicopter tour packages, as well as with your accommodation; it all depends on the location you choose.

 7. Cirque du Soleil